Metempsychosis -- full rpg ruleset -- work in progress

 Why do Karma checks matter?
 Because Karma checks can permit things like:

-lucrative quests
+lucrative or entrusted quests

 skill training